ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 } PDAAggregateSubReq;
 ~~~

+The `time` and `jitter` fields have the same value as those in the report
-The `helper_share` field is the helper's encrypted input share as it appeared in
+uploaded by the client.
+Similarly, the `helper_share` field is the helper's
-the report uploaded by the client.
-[OPEN ISSUE: We usually only need to send
+encrypted input share as it appeared in the report.
+[OPEN ISSUE: We usually only
-this in the first aggregate request.
-Shall we exclude it in subsequent requests
+need to send this in the first aggregate request.
+Shall we exclude it in
-somehow?]
-The `time` field should match the timestamp of the corresponding
-report.
-The remainder of the structure is dedicated to the protocol-specific
+subsequent requests somehow?]
+The remainder of the structure is dedicated to the
-helper share and request parameters used for the current round.
+protocol-specific request parameters.

+In order to provide replay protection, the leader is required to send aggregate
+sub-requests in ascending order, where the ordering on sub-requests is
+determined by the algorithm defined in {{anti-replay}}.
+Specifically, the leader
+constructs its request such that:
+* each sub-request follows the previous sub-request; and
+* the first sub-request follows the last sub-request in the previous aggregate
+  request.

 The helper handles well-formed requests as follows.
 (As usual, malformed
 requests are handled as described in {{pa-error-common-aborts}}.)
 It first looks
-for the PDA parameters `PDAParam` for which `PDAAggregateReq.task_id` is equal to
+for the PDA parameters `PDAParam` for which `PDAAggregateReq.task_id` is equal
-the task ID derived from `PDAParam`.
+to the task ID derived from `PDAParam`.
+It then filters out out-of-order
+sub-requests by ignoring any sub-request that does not follow the previous one
+(See {{anti-replay}}.)

 The response consists of the helper's updated state and a sequence of
 *sub-responses*, where the i-th sub-response corresponds to the sub-request for